 Which is the best Caribbean country for Citizenship by Investment?

-Grenada for US access, Dominica for low cost, Antigua for large families, St. Kitts for passport strength, and Vanuatu for speed.
+Dominica for low cost, Antigua for large families, and St. Kitts for passport strength.

 Why is the Caribbean passport so strong?